 Fishmeal and fish oil are increasingly important products derived from the processing of small pelagic or other low trophic level species.
 The rising demand for fishmeal and fish oil is due to its high nutritional value, providing an easily digestible and protein-rich resource to the aquaculture and livestock sectors.
 The rising dependence on fish oil and fishmeal has led to sustainability challenges in the main fisheries supplying raw material.
 Despite improvements in sustainability made by the fish oil and fishmeal sector during the last 10 years, several fisheries around the globe still face serious challenges.

 The South America sub-region concentrates some of the most important fish stocks used for the production of fish oil and fishmeal.
 Species used for marine ingredients in Central and South America include anchoveta, Pacific anchoveta, Araucanian herring, and jack mackerel.
-Stocks are mainly concentrated in the East Pacific Ocean, along the coasts of Peru and Chile, where anchoveta stocks alone represent approximately 30% of the world’s fishmeal and fish oil.
-Initially aimed at covering the South American sub-region, the scope of the roundtable was broadened to all Latin America in April 2017 with the aim of including all raw material sources used by the roundtable participants.
+Stocks are mainly concentrated in the East Pacific Ocean, along the coasts of Peru and Chile, where anchoveta stocks alone represent approximately 30 percent of the world’s fishmeal and fish oil production.
+Initially aimed at covering the South America sub-region, the scope of the roundtable was broadened to all Latin America in April 2017, with the aim of including all raw material sources used by the roundtable participants.

 The Latin American Reduction Fisheries Supply Chain Roundtable (SR) focuses on monitoring sustainability status and performance of fisheries used for fishmeal and fish oil production.
 SFP’s approach with this project is to convene suppliers and buyers to support and encourage improvement activities and help meet market requirements.